What Is The Political Content in LLMs' Pre- and Post-Training Data?: Conclusion

-Our study focuses exclusively on the English documents from the \textsc{OLMo2} family, as this is the only large-scale model released together with its full pre-training and post-training corpora.
-While this enables our analysis, it limits generalizability.
-However, given that most LLM providers rely on similarly web-scraped corpora, our findings plausibly extend to other models unless substantially different filtering practices are applied.
-Ultimately, our analysis reveals correlations rather than causal mechanisms; we find strong evidence that biases originate primarily in pre-training and might be only reinforced in post-training.
-Further empirical research is necessary to validate these hypotheses.
 The results of our study raise both ethical concerns and societal implications.
 Since LLMs are increasingly deployed in contexts ranging from education and information seeking to decision-support systems, the systematic bias toward particular political leanings can inadvertently influence public opinion or under-represent opinions from certain groups.
 Such risks are exacerbated by the content present in the training corpora and in the training strategies used in models.
 The ability to manipulate models' political leanings can, in the hands of ill-intentioned actors, serve malicious purposes to deliberately bias LLMs, in order to automate the generation of persuasive narratives, misinformation, or propaganda at scale.
 Moreover, outputs of LLMs that disproportionately align with one side of the political spectrum could deepen polarization, undermine trust in democratic institutions, or reinforce systemic inequities, particularly harming already vulnerable populations.
 However, we believe this type of research has a greater long-term benefit for society.
 On the one hand, it is essential for developing fairer and more impartial models, and on the other hand, it is crucial for understanding how malicious models work too.

 Moreover, advancing research in this area can provide valuable insights for policymakers in the regulation of AI systems, as a deeper understanding of their mechanisms facilitates the development of more effective regulatory frameworks.
 For example, given the importance of pre-training data in models' knowledge, policymakers may demand a greater level of detail in the documentation of the data sources used for pre-training LLMs, and in particular, explanation of specific choices taken when curating training data.